Renal Artery Stenosis and Occlusion

 Acute renal artery occlusion

-A renal thromboembolic disorder may be treated with a combination of anticoagulation, fibrinolytics, and surgical or catheter-based embolectomy.
-Treatment within 3 hours of symptom onset is likely to improve renal function.
+A renal thromboembolic disorder may be treated with a combination of catheter directed thrombolysis, systemic anticoagulation, and surgical or catheter-based embolectomy.
+Treatment within 3 hours of symptom onset is likely to improve kidney function.
 However, complete recovery is unusual, and early and late mortality rates are high because of extrarenal embolization or underlying atherosclerotic heart disease.

-Surgery to restore vascular patency has a higher mortality rate than fibrinolytic therapy and has no advantage in recovery of renal function.
+Surgery to restore vascular patency has a higher mortality rate than fibrinolytic therapy and has no advantage in recovery of kidney function.
 However, surgery, particularly if done within the first few hours, is preferred for patients with traumatic renal artery thrombosis.
-If patients with nontraumatic, severe renal failure do not recover function after 4 to 6 weeks of drug therapy, surgical revascularization (embolectomy) can be considered, but it helps only a few.
+If patients with nontraumatic, severe kidney failure do not recover function after 4 to 6 weeks of medical therapy, surgical revascularization (embolectomy) can be considered, but it helps only a few.

 Chronic progressive renal artery stenosis

-Revascularization may be considered for patients who meet one or more of the following criteria:
+Revascularization may be considered for patients who meet one or more of the following criteria (1):

 • Failure or intolerance of medical therapy for optimal blood pressure